zqfang/GSEApy/README.rst

   # An example to run Prerank using gseapy prerank module
   $ gseapy prerank -r gsea_data.rnk -g gene_sets.gmt -o test

-  # An example to run ssGSEA using gseapy single module
+  # An example to run ssGSEA using gseapy ssgsea module
-  $ gseapy single -d expression.txt -g gene_sets.gmt -o test
+  $ gseapy ssgsea -d expression.txt -g gene_sets.gmt -o test

   # An example to use enrichr api
   # see details of -g below, -d  is optional